RRua/AnaDroid/README.md

 # AnaDroid

 This tool was developed to be used by Android developers to test their apps' perfomance, using a wide set of testing frameworks with minimal effort.
-It can automatically test an application and its source code, collecting a vast number of metrics related to the application's performance, namely regarding energy performance.
-The AnaDroid offers a generic way of integrating the ability to measure the energy  and resources usage of Android applications.
+It can automatically test an application and its source code, collecting a vast number of metrics related to app performance, namely regarding energy performance.
+AnaDroid offers a generic way of integrating the ability to measure the energy  and resource usage of Android applications.
 This tool can be used during the development process to test and monitor the execution of Android applications.
-It is the evolution of the [GreenDroid](https://github.com/greensoftwarelab/GreenDroid) framework.
+AnaDroid was inpired by the [GreenDroid](https://github.com/greensoftwarelab/GreenDroid) framework, resulting in an extension of such tool in terms of features and supported testing frameworks and profilers.

 AnaDroid is the ideal tool for testing applications in bulk and establishing comparisons between them, as it is able to record and define system and device states under test, ensuring that a possible comparison between comparable applications can be made due to having been evaluated under the same test conditions.